Sandy Handley continues his account:

 (Extract republished from 'From the Breakout to the Rhine' by kind permission of Don Aiken.)

-Freezing conditions would have caused difficulty for Allied patrols on the ground.
 Dick mentions that his squadron leader, Major Frank Harding, was injured on Xmas day in a ‘terrific crash’ when visiting the troops in his jeep.
 Suffering severe concussion he was likely to be hospitalised for a month.
+Eric Postles includes this in his account of Christmas 1944:

 Roy Howard tells an amazing tale of Christmas Day 1944 in his book of 61st Recce ‘Beaten Paths are Safest’ (Brewin Books 2004).
 Temperatures were the lowest recorded for sixty years and he was on a mountain near Dinant, crouched in a hole in the snow wearing white camouflage overalls.
 They heard the occasional Christmas carol from German troops in the valley below who the RAF attacked the next morning.